 Given that everything is moving online, you should seriously consider starting an online business.
 Economies of scale, low startup costs, the entire world as your potential audience, ability to work on it from anywhere provide a tremendous advantage over a physical business.

-Start with just writing and sharing about your work skills or hobbies.
+Start with just writing and sharing about your high income skills developed at work or hobbies.
 Check if your ideas resonate with anyone.
 You can figure out monetization after you have built an audience.

 One of the biggest challenges with business as a legacy wealth-building tool is that the subsequent generations may either be not interested in managing it or lack the skills to run it successfully.